szczyglis-dev/py-gpt/docs/source/modes.rst

 .. image:: images/v3_img_chat.png
    :width: 800

-For OpenAI models, you can also enable remote image generation in ``Config -> Settings -> Remote Tools``.
-If enabled, image generation will be available natively within the conversation, without plugins, in Chat mode.
+For supported models/providers, you can also enable remote image generation in ``Config -> Settings -> Remote Tools``.
+If enabled, image generation is available natively in supported work modes without the inline plugin.

 To use ``Imagen`` models you must enable ``Use Vertex AI`` in ``Config -> Settings -> API Keys -> Google -> Advanced options``.